 Tiffany Series events are on Sundays at 3 p.m., and take place in Brown Memorial’s sanctuary.

-Tickets are $20 (general admission), or $10 (students), and are available below (see Pay Pal buttons) and at the door.
-We also offer Patron ($50) tickets to our Tiffany Series attendees as a way for you to help us continue to provide quality concerts and speakers.
+Tickets are available below (see Pay Pal buttons) and at the door.
+We also offer Patron ($50) tickets as a way for you to help the Tiffany Series continue to provide quality concerts and speakers.
 We are deeply grateful for this additional support.
 Patron-level ticket holders will receive a complimentary CD recording of either “Celebrating the Skinner Organ” or Mendelssohn’s “Elijah” with Fred Swann as guest organist.

-Christie is Chair and Professor of Organ at the Oberlin College Conservatory of Music, Distinguished Artist in Residence at the College of the Holy Cross, Worcester, MA, and College Organist at Wellesley College.
-He also serves as organist of the Boston Symphony Orchestra, a position he has held since 1978.
+One of the most distinguished organists of our time, Christie will play a program of French organ works.
+He is Chair and Professor of Organ at the Oberlin College Conservatory of Music, Distinguished Artist in Residence at the College of the Holy Cross, Worcester, MA, and College Organist at Wellesley College.
+Christie also serves as organist of the Boston Symphony Orchestra, a position he has held since 1978.
 In the fall of 2010, he exchanged positions with Notre Dame Cathedral titular organist Olivier Latry, and served as visiting Professor of Organ at the Paris Conservatory.
-Christie will play a program of French organ works.

 Don’t forget to “like” us on Facebook.